cfjedimaster/raymondcamden2018/_posts/2015/01/29/2015-01-29-suggestions-for-learning-json.md

 Arrays are represented by using brackets and a comma between each item: ["ray", 6, "i am not a number", "etc"]

 Objects (ColdFusion folks - think structures) are represented by curly brackets.
 Each name/value pair is represented by name, colon, value.
-So: { name:"Ray", age:41, gender:"awesome"}.
+So: {% raw %}{ name:"Ray", age:41, gender:"awesome"}{% endraw %}.

 Working with JSON in JavaScript is relatively trivial.
 If you use jQuery to make an XHR request then you can simply tell jQuery that a URL returns JSON and you've get a native JavaScript object to work with.
 Modern browsers also ship with support to create JSON (stringify) and read it (parse).
 You can read more about that at the excellent MDN docs: <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON">JSON</a>.